Ads keep this website free for you.

 Income Tax Act Part XI.01 Taxes in Respect of Registered Plans

-Your contribution room is determined at the beginning of each tax year.
+Your TFSA contribution room is determined at the beginning of each tax year.
 If you have $5,000 in contribution room, and make a $5,000 deposit to your TFSA, then you cannot make further contributions to your TFSA in the same tax year, even if you make a withdrawal.
 Withdrawn amounts will increase your contribution room, but not until the next tax year.

 The tax payable for excess contributions to a tax-free savings account is 1% per month, for any month in which there is an excess amount at any time in the month.
 This means there will be a tax payable even if the excess amount is withdrawn in the same month in which it is contributed.
 You may also be charged a penalty of 100% of any income earned from the excess contribution.

-Example 1: John had $5,000 contribution room at the beginning of 2012.
+Example 1: John had $27,000 contribution room at the beginning of 2024, including the $7,000 limit re 2024. $27,000 is the amount that would be shown by CRA as 2024 contribution room in John's My Account.
 He made the following TFSA transactions:

-bulletDeposit of $5,000 on February 4th
+bulletDeposit of $27,000 on June 4th

-bulletFurther deposit of $4,000 on February 15th
+bulletFurther deposit of $4,000 on July 15th

-bulletWithdrawal of the $4,000 excess contribution on February 25th, after he realized his mistake.
+bulletWithdrawal of the $4,000 excess contribution on July 25th, after he realized his mistake.

-The excess contribution amount is $4,000 for February 2012, and John will pay a tax of 1% x $4,000, or $40.
+The excess contribution amount is $4,000 for July, and John will pay a tax of 1% x $4,000, or $40.

-Example 2: Jane had $5,000 contribution room at the beginning of 2012.
+Example 2: Jane had $27,000 contribution room at the beginning of 2024, including the $7,000 limit re 2024.
 She made the following TFSA transactions:

-bullet Deposit of $5,000 on March 3rd
+bullet Deposit of $27,000 on March 3rd

 bullet Withdrawal of $5,000 on June 4th